pmd/build-tools/README.md

 This private key will be imported by the script `setup-secrets.bash`.

+**Note 1:** We use option `--export-secret-subkeys` to only export the subkey and not the master key.
+That way, we don't need to transfer the master key.

-Note 1: In order to use the key later on, the passphrase is needed.
+**Note 2:** In order to use the key later on, the passphrase is needed.
 This is also setup as a secret:
 `PMD_CI_GPG_PASSPHRASE`.
 This secret is then exported as "MAVEN_GPG_PASSPHRASE" where needed (`MAVEN_GPG_PASSPHRASE: ${{ secrets.PMD_CI_GPG_PASSPHRASE }}`) in github actions workflows.
 See also <https://maven.apache.org/plugins/maven-gpg-plugin/usage.html#sign-artifacts-with-gnupg>.

-Note 2: The private key is now only secured by the passphrase.
-It is stored as a GitHub Actions secret and temporarily written to a file in order to import it.
+**Note 3:** The private key is now only secured by the passphrase.
+It is stored as a GitHub Actions secret and available in an environment variable.
 It is not anymore committed in this build-tools repository and is therefore not encrypted with another key (e.g. PMD_CI_SECRET_PASSPHRASE).

-#### Updating the key:
+#### Updating the key

 From time to time the key needs to be renewed, passphrase needs to be changed or a whole (sub)key needs to be replaced.